-As shown in Fig. 2e and as a colour contour plot in Fig. 6, the oscillations exhibit a systematic shift in position as $V_g$ increases.
+As shown in Fig.~\ref{Gating}e and as a colour contour plot in Fig.~\ref{F6}, the oscillations exhibit a systematic shift in position as $V_g$ increases.
 Specifically, as indicated by the vertical dashed lines, the SdH oscillations at high fields ($B >$ 7 T) shift toward higher $B$, consistent with the chemical potential moving to higher energies with increasing positive $V_g$.
 In contrast, $B$-periodic oscillations, also marked by dashed lines, shifts toward lower $B$.
-Notably, the $B$-periodic oscillations amplitude diminishes with increasing $V_g$ and the oscillations nearly vanish at $V_g$ = 20 V, where the zero-field $R_{yx}$ appraches zero.
-From the fast Fourier transform (FFT) analysis of $B$-periodic oscillations (Fig. 2f), we extract a primary frequency of 0.58 T$^{-1}$ (corresponding to a period $B_0$ = 1.7 T) and a second harmonic at 1.1 T$^{-1}$.
-As displayed in Fig. 2g, the frequency of the $B$-periodic oscillations decreases linearly with increasing $V_g$, a trend confirmed by both FFT analysis and a plot of the oscillation minima positions versus their index (inset of Fig. 2g).
+Notably, the $B$-periodic oscillations amplitude diminishes with increasing $V_g$ and the oscillations nearly vanish at $V_g$ = 20 V, where the density exceeds $\sim 5 \times 10^{12}$ cm$^{-2}$ and zero-field $R_{yx}$ appraches zero.
+It is worth noting that the samples reported in Ref. \cite{han2017}, with densities on the order of $10^{13}$ cm$^{-2}$, did not exhibit $B$-periodic oscillations, consistent with the emergence of $B$-periodic oscillations only at lower carrier densities.

+From the fast Fourier transform (FFT) analysis of $B$-periodic oscillations (Fig.~\ref{Gating}f), we extract a primary frequency of 0.58 T$^{-1}$ (corresponding to a period $B_0$ = 1.7 T) and a second harmonic at 1.1 T$^{-1}$.
+As displayed in Fig.~\ref{Gating}g, the frequency of the $B$-periodic oscillations decreases linearly with increasing $V_g$, a trend confirmed by both FFT analysis and a plot of the oscillation minima positions versus their index (inset of Fig.~\ref{Gating}g).